IBM System/360 Model 40: Models

 The H40 occupied "more floor space than the other models."

 Configuration

 Microprogramming

-Like most System/360 models the Model 40 was microprogrammed.
-The microcode was stored in transformer read-only storage (TROS), organized as up to 8192 words of 56 bits each.
-Standard microcode consisted of up to 4096 words.
-The additional 4096 words were used for the 1401 or 1410 compatibility feature.
+Like most System/360 models the Model 40 is microprogrammed.
+The microcode is stored in transformer read-only storage (TROS), organized as up to 8192 words of 56 bits each.
+Standard microcode consists of up to 4096 words.
+The additional 4096 words are used for the 1401 or 1410 compatibility feature.

 IBM 1400 series emulation

-With the additional Compatibility Feature hardware and Compatibility Support software under DOS/360, the IBM 1401/1440/1460 object programs could be run in the emulation mode, with little or no reprogramming.
+With the additional Compatibility Feature hardware and Compatibility Support software under DOS/360, the IBM 1401/1440/1460 object programs can be run in the emulation mode, with little or no reprogramming.